ory/sdk/clients/client/dotnet/docs/V0alpha0Api.md

 <a name="createproject"></a>
 # **CreateProject**
-> ClientProject CreateProject (ClientProjectPatch clientProjectPatch = null)
+> ClientProject CreateProject (ClientProjectRevision clientProjectRevision = null)

 Create a Project